Vittalabhavyasree/DASHBOARD_DEVELOPMENT/README.md

 *MENTOR*: NEELA SANTOSH

-*DESCRIPTION*:

-The primary objective of this task is to create an interactive dashboard using data visualization tools like Tableau, Power BI, or Dash to visualize a dataset.
+*DESCRIPTION*:The primary objective of this task is to create an interactive dashboard using data visualization tools like Tableau, Power BI, or Dash to visualize a dataset.
 The dashboard should provide actionable insights, enabling users to explore the data, identify trends, and make informed decisions.
 This task requires a combination of data analysis, visualization, and design skills to create a user-friendly and informative dashboard.

 To complete this task, you will need to follow these steps:
 Firstly, you will need to select a dataset to visualize.
 The dataset should be relevant to a business problem or a real-world scenario, and it should contain a sufficient number of records to enable meaningful analysis.
 You can use publicly available datasets or collect your own data using surveys, APIs, or other methods.